near/docs/docs/tokens/token-custody.md

         Using public key: ed25519:D9Brbo6cgPAPLMzXrZXza3EXfwS7hrK76SpHwBH4sEud

     ...which is the public key you can use to claiming your NEAR tokens.
 Note: the key includes the `ed25519:` portion, so the full key is `ed25519:D9Brbo6cgPAPLMzXrZXza3EXfwS7hrK76SpHwBH4sEud` in this example.

+*Best Practice: Keep a log (eg spreadsheet) of which HD paths map to which keys and what their purpose is so you don't end up accidentally re-using public keys and potentially de-anonymizing yourself*

 ### Option 2: Self custody